-As part of the greenhouse gas emission reduction strategy introduced by the Government of Alberta the new National Energy Code of Canada for Building 2011 (NECB) and energy efficiency requirements within Section 9.36 of the Alberta Building Code 2014 are in effect.
+As part of the greenhouse gas emission reduction strategy introduced by the Government of Alberta the new National Energy Code of Canada for Building 2017 (NECB) and energy efficiency requirements within Section 9.36 of the National Building Code, 2019 AB Edition are in effect.

 The codes outlined above are the minimum standard for construction for building permits applied for after November 1, 2016.

 National Energy Code of Canada for Buildings 2017 (NECB 2017)

 The National Energy Code for Buildings 2017 (NECB 2017) has been implemented as the minimum construction standard in Alberta for energy efficiency of commercial and residential space of a certain type and size, in addition to components in additions and new buildings.

 - Building envelope, including windows, walls and doors

 - Heating, ventilation and air conditioning systems

 The primary building and systems in a house or small building are covered in Section 9.36 of the National Building Code, 2019 AB Edition, this includes: the building envelope, heating, ventilation and air conditioning (HVAC) and hot water systems.
 This also applies to small buildings, which are defined in Clause 22.214.171.124 of the National Building Code, 2019 AB Edition.

 - Unnecessary energy demand or consumption for heating and cooling, service water heating, and electrical equipment and devices